Koromix/rygel/web/rekkord.org/pages/protect.md

 ### Example policy

 The following policy provides statements to create snapshots, to explore and restore snapshots, and to run periodic scans with `rekkord scan`.
-You will need to replaces the *Principal* values, and set the correct *BUCKET* names.
+You will need to replaces the *Principal* values, and set the correct *<bucket>* names.

 ```json
 {